 Rishi Kumar is a Silicon Valley hi-tech executive and a candidate for the U.S House of Representatives (CA-18).
 He is currently a Saratoga City councilmember and is serving his second term.
 Rishi brings a fiscally moderate, results-driven mindset to politics.
 As an immigrant and an engineer working for IBM, Rishi found his calling as an activist stepping up for complex community challenges that he couldn’t ignore.
 As a councilmember of Saratoga, he challenged the system, unafraid to be the dissenting vote, and focused on toughest issues.
 He led efforts to reject the San Jose Water Company’s water rate increases, reduce burglaries, and stop a potential 300-room hotel mega development project on a hillside in a high-fire-risk zone.
 In 2018, the people of Saratoga re-elected Rishi with the most votes in the city’s history for fearlessly addressing issues deemed daunting by others.
 Rishi brings a people-centric platform and a track record of “Getting Things Done” to politics.
 Rishi lives in Saratoga with his wife Seema, a networking industry professional, and their two sons.

-In the 2020 run, Rishi garnered more votes than any other challenger in the last 30 years of this district (37%) but fell short by 45,000 votes in beating a 28-year veteran incumbent.
-He spent $691K on the race, in comparison to Rep. Eshoo’s $2M.
-All of the campaign’s funds came from individual people, whereas 47% of Rep. Eshoo’s campaign contributions came from PACs.
+In the November 2020 election, Rishi garnered more votes than any other challenger in the last 30 years of this district (37%) but fell short by 45,000 votes in beating a 28-year veteran incumbent who had to spend 2.3 times more to ensure a win.
+All of our campaign’s funds came from individual people, whereas 47% of Rep. Eshoo’s campaign contributions came from PACs.
 Rishi led a grassroots campaign - with volunteers from 29 states - for an unprecedented district engagement: 100,000 doors, a million phone calls, calling 86,000 seniors offering them help with groceries/medications, and the campaign’s videos went viral with over 1.25 million views.

 Rishi’s motivation is to change the broken Washington culture by bringing a new brand of people-driven, rather than lobbyist-driven, politics.
 Check out Rishi’s policy priorities at RishiKumar.com/priorities.
 Watch Rishi’s personal story here.
 His platform focuses on addressing current-day challenges such as the pandemic, the Silicon Valley tech exodus, income inequality, healthcare, and climate change.